antzGames/OpenVAT-for-Godot/README.md

 - Ability to set a unique animation track per instance.
 - Ability to change animation track at any time per instance.
 - Ability to control the alpha channel for individual instances.
+Also includes easy fade in/out tweened functions.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.